 “For WPP there are many advantages: we are able to continue our investment in talented employees while improving their understanding of the global economy and developing markets; we are better placed to advise clients on corporate social responsibility; but most of all as a Group we are able to use our expertise for the benefit of society.
 I’m very excited by the possibilities.”

 “TIE was one of the most enjoyable – and intense – learning experiences I have ever had.
 I learned things that I never expected to, things that I can already feel making a real difference to my day job now I’m back.
 Nothing about the experience disappointed!”

 “The marketing help from TIE has been invaluable.
 One of our main products, The Maeve stove, which the launch campaign was organized with help from TIE, had sold 500 stoves up to the launch.
 Last year alone (the year after the event) Maeve sold 10,000 stoves and this year they are expected to reach close to 50,000 households.”

-Alice is coming to Recife on the 11th of May to work with Institulo Solidare.
+Jen is coming to Brazil to work with Iracambi in October.
 Watch this space!